 - Customer Experience (Success Managers and Support reps)

-- Marketing Team (Product Marketing, Growth Marketing, Brand, Content)
+- Marketing Team (Product Marketing, Growth Marketing, Brand, Content who will lead the GTM strategy and press outreach for the product)

 - Business Development and Partners